 How is Hip and Leg Pain Diagnosed?

-- Is there any family history of arthritis or other autoimmune disease?
+Is there any family history of arthritis or other autoimmune diseases?

 After reviewing a patient’s medical history and conducting a physical exam, the doctor may order laboratory tests and radiological imaging.
 The imaging may help the doctor see if there is damage to the hip joint.
 Some of the conventional imaging techniques include: